Home » Barcelona » Barcelona Zoo tickets

 Dolphin shows stopped

-After constant requests and appeals from animal rights groups and to become an animalist zoo, Barcelona Zoo took a tough call of stopping this show for good.
+After constant requests and appeals from animal rights groups and to become an animalist zoo, Barcelona Zoo made the tough call to stop this show for good.

 After that, the acrobatic display didn’t happen, but visitors could observe the mammals swimming around their pool enclosures.

-In July 2020, Barcelona Zoo became the first zoo in Spain to permanently close its Dolphinarium.
+In July 2020, Barcelona Zoo became the first in Spain to close its Dolphinarium permanently.

 The move firmly established their stand against the captivity of these intelligent mammals.

-The last three dolphins – Nuik, Tumay, and Blau – were transferred to and rehabilitated in Athens Zoo.
+The last three dolphins – Nuik, Tumay, and Blau – were transferred to and rehabilitated at Athens Zoo.

 Barcelona Zoo map

-Barcelona Zoo is spread over 32 acres, and it is advisable to carry the map to strategize your visit.
+The zoo is spread over 32 acres, and it is advisable to carry a map to help you plan your visit.

-It will help locate the enclosures and sections and facilities such as restrooms, restaurants, picnic areas, medical rooms, lockers, and souvenir shops.
+It will help locate the enclosures, sections, and facilities such as restrooms, restaurants, picnic areas, medical rooms, lockers, and souvenir shops.

 They are convenient for families who may want to start viewing their favorite animals instead of whatever comes along the path.

-The Barcelona Zoo map can help you navigate the grounds without getting exhausted or wasting time finding various exhibits.
+The map can help you navigate the grounds without getting exhausted or wasting time finding various exhibits.
 Download map

-You can also get the zoo map and directions on the Barcelona Zoo app (Android/iPhone) to help you plan your visit, get information on shows and special attractions.
+You can also get the zoo map and directions on the zoo app (Android/iPhone) to help you plan your visit and find information on shows and special attractions.

-Barcelona Zoo allows visitors to carry their own food and drinks.
+The zoo allows visitors to carry their food and drinks.

 If you decide to stay light and not carry your own food, you can choose from the restaurants at the attraction.

-Here is a list of the restaurants you can try while visiting the Barcelona zoo to beat those hunger pangs.
+Here is a list of restaurants you can try while visiting the zoo to quench your hunger pangs.

 El Terrarium